-- A.3.37 A key issue now for the borough is to continue building upon recent successes in recycling and re-using of waste materials and continuing to implement measures to reduce waste sent to landfill. - A.3.38 In terms of minerals, the London Plan identifies Havering as one of four areas with the potential to maintain an aggregate apportionment that can make a significant contribution to the future provision of materials for building.
+- A.3.36 Havering is a member of the East London Waste Authority (ELWA) alongside the London Boroughs of Redbridge, Barking and Dagenham and Newham, who share collective responsibility for the disposal of waste produced by each local authority.
+The ELWA, since its inception in 1986, has strived to implement waste hierarchy principles to recycle and reuse as much waste as possible, limiting the amount sent to landfill which is both costly and environmentally damaging.
+In 2015/16, 32% of household waste in Havering was either recycled, re-used or composted, and this figure has been increasing steadily year upon year since 2011. - A.3.37 A key issue now for the borough is to continue building upon recent successes in recycling and re-using of waste materials and continuing to implement measures to reduce waste sent to landfill. - A.3.38 In terms of minerals, the London Plan identifies Havering as one of four areas with the potential to maintain an aggregate apportionment that can make a significant contribution to the future provision of materials for building.
 In this regard, Havering is required to plan for a seven year sand and gravel landbank of at least 1.75 million tonnes.
 The Council has a mineral safeguarding area in respect of this, noting minerals can only be worked where they are naturally found and seeks to protect known resources from undue sterilisation.
 In recent years, planning permission has been granted for two new quarries in the Rainham and Wennington Area: East Hall Farm which opened in 2016 and Wennington Hall Farm which was granted permission in 2017 but has yet to commence.
 Factoring the reserve at these two sites, as of the start of May 2017, the landbank in Havering is estimated at 8.7 years with over 2.1 million tonnes of reserve with planning permission. - A.3.39 A key issue for the Council is to ensure that after such extractive activity has concluded, quality phased restoration is carried out that secures long lasting community and environmental benefits.